 Advanced Digital Printing

 Never before has the photographer had the amount of control available in today’s digital darkroom.
-This twelve-week class builds upon the technical abilities of the digital darkroom and the critical eye for color and tone that students began developing in the Digital Printing workshop.
+This ten-week class builds upon the technical abilities of the digital darkroom and the critical eye for color and tone that students began developing in the Digital Printing workshop.
 Through a series of technical tests students will learn to understand the effects of different paper and ink combinations, custom sharpening effects, and different rendering intents.
 Problem solving when the profiles don’t produce expected results and getting the most out of your printer are both addressed in this workshop.
 In addition to using the standard printers throughout the course, each student will make one print on a 24-inch wide printer, learning resolution and proper sizing techniques for large format printing, as well as the effects of size on the image.
 Students will identify their goals for the final image, and they will explore how the interaction of color, contrast and scale affect the impact of the final print.
 Ultimately, each student will begin to recognize their personal vision and express it through their custom prints.

 Critique and feedback sessions are an important part of this class to help students grow and identify their own signature style.
 Technical exercises help students analyze how to achieve printed results that match their personal vision.